GuildOfWeavers/distaff/docs/programs.md

 TODO

 ## Execution tree
 Distaff programs can be thought of as execution trees of instructions.
 As a program is executed, a specific path through the tree is taken.
 The actual representation of a program is slightly more complex.
-For example, a program execution tree actually consists of code blocks each with its own structure and execution semantics.
+For example, a program execution tree actually consists of program blocks each with its own structure and execution semantics.
 At the high level, there are two types of blocks: instruction blocks and control blocks.
 Both are explained below.

 ### Instruction blocks
 An instruction block is just a a sequence of instructions, where each instruction is a tuple *(op_code, op_value)*.
 For vast majority of instructions `op_value = 0`, but there are some instructions where it is not.
 For example, for a `PUSH` instruction, `op_value` is set to the value which is to be pushed onto the stack.